loopbackio/loopback.io/pages/en/edit_docs/hyperlinks.md

 With this Automated links method, make sure all your pages are referenced in a sidebar or topnav data file (inside \_data > sidebars).
 If they're not in a sidebar or top nav (such as links to headings on a page), list them in the `other.yml` file (which is in the \_data/sidebars folder).

 The links.html file (in \_includes) will iterate through all your sidebars and create a list of reference-style markdown links based on the `url` properties in the sidebar items.

 {% include note.html content="For the automated links method to work, each of your pages must have a `permalink` property in the frontmatter.
 The `permalink` property must match the file name.
 For example, if the file name is `somefile.html`, your permalink property would be `somefile.html`.
-See [Pages][mydoc_pages] for more details." %}
+See [Pages][mydoc_pages] for more details.
+" %}

 To implement managed links:

 1. In your \_config.yml file, list each sidebar in the `sidebars` property &mdash; including the other.yml file too:

     ```yaml
     sidebars:
     - home_sidebar